Springs are one of the key components of products where motion is involved. Springs stores mechanical energy and releases it whenever it is required.

 Disk spring uses a convex metal disk stacked together to absorb a high load in a very small space.
 Often disk springs are used as a single plate or multiple disks stacked together in a series or parallel.
 Something they are stacked with a mix of series and parallel.

-One of the advantages of disk spring is that it can take a high amount of force with a short spring length and minimal movement when compressed.
+One of the advantages of a disk spring is that it can take a high amount of force with a short spring length and minimal movement when compressed.
 Disk springs are also called Belleville springs.

 Types of disk spring